The concepts and connections between concepts which are to receive special

 reiteration, multiplication such an operation on the first level,

-level.
+the third level.

 In a universal system of ever higher operational levels of reiteration

-i call these arithmetic operations "chong operations":
+i call the arithmetic operations involved "chong operations":

 'chong +0' for addition, 'chong -0' for subtraction, 'chong +1' for